Brane structures in microlocal sheaf theory: Introduction

 There is a universal locally constant sheaf of categories with fiber $\Mod(\bk)$, living above a space denoted $B\Pic(\bk)$.
 When $\bk = \bS$ is the sphere spectrum $B\Pic(\bS)$ is an infinite loop space with

 Like any locally constant sheaf, the sheaf of brane structures is the pullback of this universal one along a classifying map $L \to B\Pic(\bS)$.
-In a future paper, by studying a bundle over $L$ whose fiber is a stabilization of the space of contact transformations, we will show that this map factors as
+In subsequent papers \cite{J-BO, J-Jhom}, by studying a bundle over $L$ whose fiber is a stabilization of the space of contact transformations, the first named author shows that this map factors as

 where the first map is the stable Gauss map\footnote{e.g. \cite[\S 2]{AbouzaidKragh}, though in our case there is an involution of $\LagGr(\infty)$ that one needs to take.} and the second map (whose domain is $\mathrm{U}/\mathrm{O}$, one of the Bott spaces whose based loop space is naturally homotopy equivalent to $\bZ \times B \mathrm{O}$) is the delooping of the real $J$-homomorphism $\bZ \times B\mathrm{O} \to \Pic(\bS)$.